 Today the modern city Antakya sits atop much of ancient Antioch and very little remains of the ancient city.
 Princeton University and the Sorbonne excavated from 1932 to 1939.
 Finds include city walls, a hippodrome, portions of a Roman aqueduct, masonry works for flood control, and foundations of what may have been Diocletian’s Palace.
 Very little remains of ancient Antioch.

-Antioch (Catholic Encyclopedia) Informative encyclopedia article on the cities of Antioch of Syria (i.e. on Orontes) and Antioch of Pisidia.
+Antioch (Catholic Encyclopedia).
+Informative encyclopedia article on the cities of Antioch of Syria (i.e., on the Orontes) and Antioch of Pisidia.
 Gives some insights into the city’s history and significance.